Take Action

 What is S. 3728?

-S. 3728 is a bipartisan bill introduced by Sen. Tim Sheehy (R-MT) and Sen. Jeff Merkley (D-OR).
+S. 3728, the Long-Distance Corridor Relief Enhancement Act, is bipartisan legislation introduced by Sen. Tim Sheehy (R-MT) and co-sponsored by Sen. Jeff Merkley (D-OR).
+Read the bill text on Congress.gov.

-The bill clarifies that a non-federal match is not required for long-distance corridors participating in the Federal Railroad Administration’s Corridor Identification and Development Program.
+The bill clarifies that a non-federal match is not required for long-distance corridors participating in the Federal Railroad Administration's Corridor Identification and Development Program.
+This is a program clarity issue, not special treatment for any one corridor.

 Why this matters